LEARN TO DANCE with Angela Horton

 Beginners find its Latin rhythm easy to follow because the clearly marked beats can be counted out in time with the music making it a perennial favourite with social dancers throughout the world.

 The dance is based on a chasse movement (three linked steps) which danced to coincide with the accented beats in each bar of the music.
-The name Cha Cha Cha is said to represent the sound made by the feat of the dancers on the floor when they dance this chasse.
+The name Cha Cha Cha is said to represent the sound made by the feet of the dancers on the floor when they dance this chasse.

 Cha Cha Cha music, which originated in Cuba, has a strong compelling, easy recognised rhythm that can be counted comfortably as "one, two, three, four and one, two, three, four and one" etc. The beats that occur on the count of four and one are accented and may be spelled out as Cha Cha Cha.
 The best tempo for the music is 30 bars per minute, The strongest musical accent occurs on the first beat of each bar.